 Yes.
 The Power Level Indicator.

-Yes, but will begin at start of Level
+Yes, but will begin at start of Level.

-Horizontal/Vertical (Retraceable/Freedom to Backtrack within a Stage [until the previous shut door, which marks the Stage's beginning])
+2D and Horizontal/Vertical (Retraceable/Freedom to Backtrack within a Stage [until the previous shut door, which marks the Stage's beginning])

 Number of Levels